hal/model-graph/docker/README.md

 # Docker

-Docker images to run Neo4j with pre-populated databases containing the management model of WildFly 9, 10 and 11 using `standalone-full-ha.xml`.
+Docker images to run Neo4j with pre-populated databases containing the management model of the last three WildFly versions using `standalone-full-ha.xml`.
 The following images are available:

+- `hpehl/model-graph-wildfly:12.0.0.Final`
 - `hpehl/model-graph-wildfly:11.0.0.Final`
 - `hpehl/model-graph-wildfly:10.1.0.Final`
-- `hpehl/model-graph-wildfly:9.0.2.Final`

 All Neo4j databases are read-only and don't require authentication.